repitah/AvayaPhoneBook/README.md

 # AvayaPhoneBook
-Avaya Phonebook translator for 3rd party party clients (HTTP)
+Avaya Phonebook translator for 3rd party clients (HTTP)

 Takes the user list on Avaya and translates them for 3rd party devices.